 that your good deed might not be by compulsion, as it were, but voluntary

 Paul did not want to provide extrinsic motivation to Philemon to release Onesimus.
-He wanted Philemon to make the decision of his own will.
+He wanted Philemon to decide his own will.
 This is the only use of the Greek word for “voluntary” in the New Testament.
-The idea is willingness to do something without being forced or pressured to do it but to do it of one’s own free will.
+The idea is a willingness to do something without being forced or pressured to do it but to do it of one’s own free will.

 Good leadership appeals to volition rather than imposing commands on others against their will.
 We do not want others to do what we want simply because we said so.
 We want them to do what they do because they want to do it.

 Pontifical leadership is not effective leadership.
-Issuing decrees, encyclicals and fiats suppresses the volition of our followers.
+Issuing decrees, encyclicals, and fiats suppress the volition of our followers.
 Coercion always boomerangs back to the leader.
 Nagging and pressuring people to serve the Lord will not produce people who genuinely serve the Lord and desire to do it of their own free will.

 2 Co 9:7, “So let each one give as he purposes in his heart, not grudgingly or of necessity; for God loves a cheerful giver.”